ikluft/LongitudeTZ/README.md

 ## <a name="introduction">Introduction</a>

-Many people are tired of changing their clocks twice a year for daylight saving time.
+Lots of people are tired of changing their clocks twice a year for daylight saving time.
 DST is an antiquated tradition which we now know doesn't do any good. ([see below](#web_resources)) There are many problems where DST has failed to deliver on its promises or is no longer useful the way it was originally intended.

 * Standard time is based on setting the local clock at average solar noon, and so follows nature.
 Daylight saving time artificially offsets it an hour to favor late-day activities.
-But there is not actually more daylight - it steals that hour from early-day activities.
+But there is not actually more daylight - it stakes that hour from early-day activities.
 * Daylight saving time does not actually save energy.
 * Anyone can look up local sunrise and sunset times for planning events that actually need to be scheduled around daylight.
-* Studies have established there are health and safety hazards from disrupting circadian rhythyms (daily sleep cycles).
+* Studies have established there are health and safety hazards from disrupting circadian rhythms (daily sleep cycles).

 The only way we'll have the choice to opt-out of Daylight Saving Time is if there's an alternative standard allowing us to stay on Standard Time.
 This is intended to make such an alternative.
-The project is to make software libraries to set local time zone based on longitude, and time zone files compatible with the *tz databse* standard which allow any device or server to use them.
+The project is to make software libraries to set local solar/natural time zone based on longitude, and time zone files compatible with the *tz database* standard which allow any device or server to use them.
 The *tzfile* data files also allow systems to convert between traditional and longitude-based time zones automatically.

 I'm running the idea up the flagpole.
 We'll see how many salutes it gets.
 Meanwhile this project is making software in various programming languages toward enabling the possibility.